BlueMesa/LabDB/doc/Install.md

 # Installation instructions for Ubuntu Server:

 > The codebase of this project aged over time and installation got a bit more complicated.
-To get you started quickly, we now provide a Docker image that will get you up and running in minutes.
-If you want to install on a standalone server, you can use the Docker images as an inspiration.
+To get you started quickly, we now provide a [Docker image](https://github.com/BlueMesa/LabDB-docker) that will get you up and running in minutes.
+If you want to install on a standalone server, you can use the [Docker image](https://github.com/BlueMesa/LabDB-docker) as an inspiration.
 The below instructions will most certainly fail until I upgrade them to more recent ubuntu version and PHP 7 which is now required for this project.